evhub/coconut/DOCS.md

 ### Unicode Alternatives

 Coconut supports Unicode alternatives to many different operator symbols.
 The Unicode alternatives are relatively straightforward, and chosen to reflect the look and/or meaning of the original symbol.

+_Note: these are only the default, built-in unicode operators.
+Coconut supports [custom operator definition](#custom-operators) to define your own._

 ##### Full List